Vulvovaginitis and vaginal discharge in children

 Date, onset, duration, colour, odour, any associated symptoms (fever, itching, other pains, bleeding), hygiene practices and items used, any signs of puberty, treatments tried.
 Keep this record, and add to it with recurrences later if they come up.
 It helps to have good records.

-Avoid any irritants – soaps are unnecessary, so avoid them, and if you need to use soap, use hypoallergenic varieties.
-They will only cause her pain when the soap comes into contact with her vulva, and rinsing with warm water is often sufficient.
-You be the judge of that.
+Avoid any irritants such as perfumed soaps.
+They will only cause her pain when the soap comes into contact with her vulva, and rinsing with warm water or a soap-free cleanser is sufficient.

 Bubble bath, toilet paper, wipes, creams, ointments – all can cause irritation, so leave it alone and see if it clears up, then you’ll know your culprit.